Fang-Molly/CS-Note/Git/Introduction to Git.md

 	* press the space bar to go down a page
 	* press the `q` key to quit

 * `git log path/to/file`: display only the changes made to the specific file
+	* `git log -2 data/western.csv`: list the last two changes to that file

 # 2. Repositories